bsommardahl/inbox-mac/README.md

-# Google Calendar for macOS (unofficial)
+# Google Inbox for macOS (unofficial)

-This is an [Electron](https://github.com/atom/electron) wrapper for Google Calendar.
+This is an [Electron](https://github.com/atom/electron) wrapper for Google Inbox.
 It lets you install Gcal on your Mac and easily access it from the Dock instead of your web browser.

-It also works with Google Calendar's desktop notification setting, so it feels like a pretty native app :)
+It also works with Google Inbox's desktop notification setting, so it feels like a pretty native app :)

 ## Caveats